-Apple designed Apple Watch with a battery life expectancy of 18 hours per day, and from my own experience, I can definitely attest that it usually far exceeds that number.
+Apple Watch has a battery life expectancy of 18 hours per day.
+And from my experience, I can attest that it usually far exceeds that number.
 But of course, it all depends on your usage.
 Depending on what you do with it, you might see better or worse battery life.

-Below are some simple tips to extend Apple Watch battery life.
+Below are some simple tips to extend the Apple Watch battery life.
 Some of them are obvious, some of them are less obvious.
 Unless you want to be an extreme power saver, it would be silly to implement all these tips at once.
-My advice is to look at them, and pick and choose which one would allow you to enjoy your Apple Watch to the fullest extent while not compromising on the best features the device has to offer.
+My advice is to look at them and choose which one would allow you to enjoy your Apple Watch to the fullest extent while not compromising on the best features the device has to offer.

-The OLED display of Apple Watch provides great black levels with minimal power management, but it still needs power, and the brighter your screen is, the more it will require.
+The OLED display of the Apple Watch provides great black levels with minimal power management, but it still needs power, and the brighter your screen is, the more it will require.
 One obvious way to remedy this is to lower the brightness of the screen.
-You can adjust the screen brightness directly from the device or from the companion app by going to Settings > Brightness & Text Size.
+You can adjust the screen brightness directly from the device or from the companion app by going to Settings > Display & Brightness.
 Note that there are only three levels of brightness.

 Black pixels require much less energy than other colors on OLED displays, which probably explains why there is so much black across the Apple Watch user interface.
 One simple way to save battery life is to use watch faces with as much black as possible.
 The more black you have, the more battery you can retain.
 So that cute Mickey Mouse watch face you’ve been showing all your friends, it’s likely costing you a few battery points every day.